 My fifteen-year-old self would be astonished that it’s now been over a decade since we’ve last pulled in dinner through a driver’s side window.
 For obvious reasons, as vegans most fast food places don’t hold a lot of draw.

 The sliders come with four miniature burgers and buns to match.
 As I piled every layer in the tower, I held my breath in a way that is usually reserved for Jenga.

 Hearkening back to his McDonald’s days, David minced the onion as small as he could manage.
 It reminded me of being a child again, watching as my onion-averse cousin meticulously picked each and every one off of her burger.

 I’ve gotten vegan Big Mac’s at Madeleine Bistro (before they closed), Doomies, and M Café.
 However, I especially liked how this slider version was a very manageable size for my appetite.
 Even with two patties and 3 buns, it is just the right size to serve with a side of fries.

 It was all there in vegan form – the sweet and tangy special sauce, onions, pickles, lettuce, burgers, and buns aplenty.

-This is not a sponsored post, and Gardein didn’t contact me about using their products in a recipe.
+Disclaimer: This is not a sponsored post, and Gardein didn’t contact me about using their products in a recipe.
 However, I did win a contest in late 2014 that included a year’s supply of Gardein.
 This post contains an Amazon affiliate link.